luciorp/multi-lora/README.md

 ## First steps Hardware Prototype

 <!-- Essa é a parte que o revisor quer ver-->
-In order to use ESP-IDF with the Hardware prototype, you need to install some software packages on Debian Linux.
+In order to use ESP-IDF crosscompiler with the Hardware prototype, you need to install some software packages on Debian Linux.

 ### Build and installation